Baby Safety Around the House

 Avoid foods that pose the greatest choking hazard.
 This includes hot dogs, whole grapes, peanuts, hard candy, and raw carrots.

 Always feed your baby sitting up, in your lap, or in an infant chair.
-Make sure your toddler sits at the table and doesn't walk or run with food in his mouth.
+Make sure your toddler sits at the table and doesn't walk or run with food in their mouth.

 Don't put pacifiers or necklaces around your young infant's neck.
-A cord or necklace can too easily get caught and strangle him.
+A cord or necklace can too easily get caught and strangle them.

 Never refer to medicine as candy.